 It is the policy of the State of Oregon to work collaboratively with other jurisdictions and agencies with the objective of removing barriers so the transportation system can function as one system.

-Finding: Staff from the Oregon City Public Works Department meet with representatives from OC School District and consulted with TriMet to present the project and gather feedback.
+Finding: Complies as Proposed.
+The Oregon City Public Works Department met with representatives from OC School District and consulted with TriMet to present the project and gather feedback.
 The OC School District was an active member of the Project Management Team and was consulted throughout the project.